dotnet/docs/docs/standard/library-guidance/cross-platform-targeting.md

 **✔️ DO** distribute your library using a NuGet package.

-> NuGet will select the best target for developer and shield them having to pick the appropriate implementation.
+> NuGet will select the best target for the developer and shield them having to pick the appropriate implementation.

 **✔️ DO** use a project file's `TargetFrameworks` property when multi-targeting.